Jobs to do in the garden in February — what to start planting and preparing

 2. Plant new roses and prune existing ones

-The ideal shape for a shrub rose is goblet-like.
+If you're learning how to prune roses for the first time, bear in mind that the ideal shape for a shrub rose is goblet-like.
 Prune so that the outside branches will curve out gently and upwards, leaving plenty of air in the centre to allow buds to flourish.

-3. Also prune shrubs and trees
+3. Prune shrubs and trees

 Winter-hard evergreens such as Prunus laurocerasus and Viburnum tinus can be pruned now if they’ve become overgrown.
 Ensure that you complete any tree or shrub pruning this month before birds begin nesting.